Sustainability

 • Installing high-efficiency gas boilers, converting the heavy oil boiler to a gas boiler, and other energy-saving equipment

-Reduction of CO2 emissions from distribution
+Reduce CO2 emissions from transportation processes

 Examples of initiatives to reduce CO2 emissions from transportation processes